PrajwalRanaM/Patterns/README.md

-Please read this for navigation, open in raw
+Please read this for navigation, open in raw or in any text editing mode

 solving some basic patterns